 configured with a read concern level of

-"majority" will now read from
+"majority" read from

 a WiredTiger snapshot of the data if the read